The Ethical Charter initiative is not to be confused with the Conference Vetting System.

 Please note that applications to the Ethical Charter process are limited to Healthcare Organisations (HCOs) and Professional Congress Organisers (PCOs) as defined by the MedTech Europe Code of Ethical Business Practice.
 Travel agencies are excluded from the scope of application.
 Therefore, applications to the Ethical Charter initiative from travel agencies will not be considered.

 Please see the MedTech Europe Code of Ethical Business Practice for complete definitions of these terms and further information.
+It is important to note that all Events still need to be assessed under the Conference Vetting System.

 Upon completion of a three-step process, the Ethical Charter provides to HCOs and PCOs a Trusted Partner logo valid for renewable periods of two years.
 Acquisition of the logo grants a presumption of compliance, on which Events Organisers can capitalise to negotiate educational grants with their industry partners.